slack-samples/deno-issue-submission/README.md

 Once running, click the
-[previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app.
+[previously created Shortcut URL](#create-a-link-trigger) associated with the `(local)` version of your app.
 This should start the included sample workflow.

 To stop running locally, press `<CTRL> + C` to end the process.

-## Datastores

-If your app needs to store any data, a datastore would be the right place for that.
-For an example of a datastore, see `datastores/sample_datastore.ts`.
-Using a datastore also requires the `datastore:write`/`datastore:read` scopes to be present in your manifest.

 ## Testing

-For an example of how to test a function, see `functions/sample_function_test.ts`.
 Test filenames should be suffixed with `_test`.

 Run all tests with `deno test`: